lyonusi/meeting-notes-generator/README.md

 - Simple UI to start, pause, resume, and stop recordings
 - Retry transcription if it fails with different services
 - Regenerate notes with different AI models
+- **Version management system for notes and transcriptions**:
+  - Track multiple versions of notes and transcripts
+  - Compare different versions side-by-side with diff highlighting
+  - Visual timeline of version history
+  - Mark default versions for each meeting
+  - Add comments to versions for context
+- **Direct editing capabilities**:
+  - Edit notes directly in the interface
+  - Save changes with keyboard shortcuts (Ctrl+S/⌘S)
+  - Auto-versioning on regeneration or retranscription
+- **Enhanced batch operations**:
+  - Select multiple meetings at once
+  - Delete/manage in batches

 ## Requirements